maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

 I’m not going to spend a lot of time walking through the syntax in the main brms function, `brm()`.
 You can learn all about that [here](https://github.com/paul-buerkner/brms).
 But our particular use of `brm()` requires a few fine points.

 One doesn’t always think about bivariate correlations within the regression paradigm.
 But they work just fine.
 Within brms, you use the conventional Gaussian likelihood (i.e., `family = gaussian`), use the `cbind()` syntax to set up a [multivariate model](https://cran.r-project.org/web/packages/brms/vignettes/brms_multivariate.html), and fit an intercept-only model.
 For each variable specified in `cbind()`, you’ll estimate an intercept (i.e., mean, *μ*) and sigma (i.e., *σ*, often called a residual variance).
 Since there are no predictors in the model, the residual variance is just the variance and the brms default for such models is to allow the residual variances to covary.
-But since variances are parameterized in the standard deviation metric, the residual variances and their covariance are *SD*s and their correlation.
+But since variances are parameterized in the standard deviation metric in brms, the residual variances and their covariance are *SD*s and their correlation, respectively.

 Here’s what it looks like in practice.